Find Cheap Car Insurance in Your Area

 |Seats||5 factory-installed seats and seat belts||5 factory-installed seats and seat belts||5+ seats||7+ seats||5+ seats|

 |Interior||Good condition||Good condition||Leather or vinyl, great condition||Leather or vinyl, great condition||Leather or vinyl, great condition|

 The cars need to be registered and have a Florida auto insurance policy.
 Only drivers for UberSELECT in Florida need to have their full legal name listed on the car insurance policy tied to that vehicle.
-And cars driven for LUX, LUX SUV and UberSELECT must be maintained in pristine condition.
+Cars driven for LUX, LUX SUV and UberSELECT must be maintained in pristine condition.

-Rideshare Insurance Companies in Florida
+Rideshare insurance companies in Florida

-Rideshare insurance is available in Florida from GEICO, State Farm, and Farmers through its Foremost brand.
+Rideshare insurance is available in Florida from Geico, State Farm, and Farmers through its Foremost brand.
 Some other insurance companies may offer coverage in certain regions of Florida, but few provide rideshare insurance throughout the state.
 Depending on the company, how the rideshare policy works and which periods it covers will change.

 State Farm: State Farm's rideshare insurance is sold as an endorsement, so it can be added only if you have an existing State Farm auto insurance policy.
 Its rideshare insurance similarly extends through all periods, and it can include comprehensive, collision, medical and towing coverages.

-Farmers/Foremost: Farmers' rideshare insurance is also sold as an endorsement, but it's more limited in coverage than the policies from GEICO or State Farm.
+Farmers/Foremost: Farmers' rideshare insurance is also sold as an endorsement, but it's more limited in coverage than the policies from Geico or State Farm.
 Farmers' rideshare insurance only extends during Period 1, when your app is on but you have yet to be paired with a passenger.